stuartwillis/poolparty/README.md

 Notice also that the channel priority defaults to "strict".
 Although we prefer that conda get a package from channels in the order we've specified (in .condarc), we usually prefer that conda solve version conflicts itself rather than failing and reporting why, which it does by choosing from the other channels we have listed.
 In other words, we want it to be "flexible" in terms of choosing (priority first, then solve conflicts).
 We can tell it to do that with the following command:

-> conda config --set channel_priority strict
+> conda config --set channel_priority flexible

 Now take a look at your channels files again, and would should see that "channel priority" is set to "flexible".